jiaweien/migrate_vm_from_esxi_to_kvm/README.md

 # migrate
-migrate vmware vm to openstack
+migrate vmware vm to openstack(kvm) and use virtio dirvers